thh32/consort/README.md

 * gridextra
 * knitr

-The following possible errors may occur when installing on an Ubuntu machine;
-* If Rcurl cannot be isntalled try running `sudo apt-get install libcurl4-openssl-dev`
-*
 ### Programs
 Consort utilises BLASTN to annotate ribosomal sequence varients (RSVs) against the provided reference file containing the 16S rRNA sequences of all consortium members.
 Therefore an installation of BLAST is required.
 Testing was conducted using BLAST 2.6.0+.